predsci/CHMAP/CHD-mkdocs/docs/db/lbc.md

 # Database for Limb-Brightening Correction
 For the Limb-Brightening Correction, the database is used to query for images, store histograms, and store fit parameter values.
-These fit parameter values can then be queried in order to apply the Limb-Brightening correction and save corrected data to the database.
+These fit parameter values can then be queried in order to apply the Limb-Brightening correction.

 ## Tables